Water Framework Directive (WFD) measures in Drenthe

 Making five weirs passable for fish

-The construction of fish passages and nature-friendly banks has transformed the lower and upper reaches of the Eelder and Peizerdiep into a single entity where fish can move around freely.
+The construction of fish passages and nature-friendly banks has transformed the lower and upper courses of the Eelder and Peizerdiep into a single entity where fish can move around freely.
 These projects have been made possible by European subsidies (ELFPO).

 Fish passages Grote Masloot